Maekon

 - You want observable productivity data without giving up control of your activity stream.

-- You're a developer / researcher / knowledge worker whose context lives in many tools at once.
+- You're a developer / researcher / knowledge worker whose work signals live in many tools at once.

 - You need on-device AI for security or compliance reasons (GDPR, ISMS-P, SOC 2 boundaries).